miklevin/MikeLev.in/_posts/2025-10-02-digital-crucible-lifelong-journal.md

 mere process of transposing it between media because taking notes is learning.
 Copy/pasting from Notes, email or the back of the napkin into your 1-textfile for life is taking notes.
-Sometimes you're just free-flow typing stream of consciousness wise, sometimes you're capturing notes from other sources and sometimes you're just seeing what your favorite AI has to say about that.
+Sometimes you're just free-flow typing stream of consciousness-style, sometimes you're capturing notes from other sources and sometimes you're just seeing what your favorite AI has to say about that.

 **Gemini**: You've perfectly described the core tension and, ultimately, the synergy between the analog and digital worlds of creativity.
 It's not a competition between pen and keyboard; it's about building a personal **idea ecosystem**.
 Your reflections touch on the distinct and equally vital roles that different tools play in that system.